mansern/facial-authentication/README.md

 A simple repository developed in Reactjs and Vite to demonstrate how to implement Facial Authentication using FaceIO.
 FaceIO is an easy to implement, secure, and adaptable Passwordless Authentication & Authorization framework for web applications powered by Face Recognition.

-# What is Facial Recognition
+# What is Facial Recognition?

 Facial recognition is one of the latest authentication techniques, and many developers are adopting it these days.
 Facial recognition reduces the hassle of entering your email-password or any other user credentials to log in to a web application.